 The diverse fauna of Manas Wildlife Sanctuary include some potentially aggressive animals such as Tigers, Elephants, Indian one-horned Rhinoceros, Golden Cat, Fishing Cat, Wild Buffaloes, Leopards, Clouded Leopards, Civet Cat, Wild Dog, Indian Fox, Gaur and Himalayan Black Bear, as well as many varieties of deer.

 The diverse habitat of Manas National Park harboured specialized birds such as endangered Bengal Florican and the Great Hornbill.
-Some other bird species seen here are Greater Adjutant, Black-tailed Crake, Red-headed Trogo, Swamp Francolin, Wreathed and Rufous-necked Hornbill, Marsh and Jerdon's Babbler, Rufous-rumped and Bristled Grassbirds, Hodgson's Bush-chat, Rufous-ventec Laughingthrush, Finn's Weaver, Ibis bill etc.
+Some other bird species seen here are Greater Adjutant, Black-tailed Crake, Red-headed Trogon, Swamp Francolin, Wreathed and Rufous-necked Hornbill, Marsh and Jerdon's Babbler, Rufous-rumped and Bristled Grassbirds, Hodgson's Bush-chat, Rufous-vented yuhina, Finn's Weaver, Ibisbill etc.

 The park checklist has over 55 species of mammals, 380 species of birds, 50 of reptiles and 3 species of amphibians.
-Out of these wildlife 31 of them are threatened/ endanger.
+Out of these wildlife, 31 of them are threatened/ endangered.
 An astounding variety of insects, butterflies and birds found here, making it a rewarding location for ornithologists and entomologists alike.

 RANGE: Manas National Park Comprises of three ranges namely Bansbari Range, Panbari and Bhuyanpara range.
 The entry of tourists is restricted to the central area or the Bansbari range only.

 Entry Fee: Rs.
 20 per person for Indians, Rs.
 250 per person for foreign tourists.

 Jeep entry Fee: Rs.
 500